akrossu/Aurelient/README.md

 Seeing how often people have to coach LLMs into giving the right amount of detail made us realize that *wasted user effort and wasted compute are usually the same problem*.
 Cloud AI platforms burn a lot of energy answering prompts more deeply than needed, and users lose time trying to control them.

-At the same time, new work like Saad-Falcon, et al. [1] shows that modern local models are far more efficient than expected, with consumer hardware reaching up to 88.7% single-turn reasoning performance.
+At the same time, new work like Saad-Falcon, et al [1] shows that modern local models are far more efficient than expected, with consumer hardware reaching up to 88.7% single-turn reasoning performance.
 We saw this as an opportunity for something better.

 That’s when Aurelient was born: a platform built around giving users control and using only the compute that a response actually needs.